Archaeoraptor: Background

+Study

 The Czerkases contacted paleontologist Phil Currie, who contacted the National Geographic Society.
-Currie agreed to study the fossil on condition that it was eventually returned to China.
-The National Geographic Society intended to get the fossil formally published in the peer-reviewed science journal Nature, and then follow up immediately with a press conference and an issue of National Geographic.
-Editor Bill Allen asked that all members of the project keep the fossil secret so that the magazine would have a scoop on the story.
+Currie agreed to study the fossil on the condition that it was eventually returned to China.
+The National Geographic Society intended to get the fossil formally published in the peer-reviewed science journal Nature, and follow up immediately with a press conference and an issue of National Geographic.

-Slade and the Czerkases intended the fossil to be the "crown jewel" of the Dinosaur Museum and planned to keep it on display there for five years.
-Sloan says that he flew to Utah in the spring of 1999 to convince Stephen Czerkas to return the fossil to China immediately after publication, or he would not write about it for National Geographic and Currie would not work on it.
-Czerkas then agreed.
-Currie then contacted the Institute of Vertebrate Paleontology and Paleoanthropology in Beijing, and National Geographic flew the IVPP's Xu Xing to Utah to be part of the "Archaeoraptor" team.
+Slade and the Czerkases intended the fossil to be on display in the museum for five years.
+Sloan says that in the spring of 1999 Czerkas agreed to return the fossil to China immediately after publication.
+Currie contacted the Institute of Vertebrate Paleontology and Paleoanthropology in Beijing, and National Geographic flew the IVPP's Xu Xing to Utah to join the team.

-During the initial examination of the fossil on March 6, 1999, it had already become clear to Currie that the left and right feet mirrored each other perfectly and that the fossil had been completed by using both slab and counterslab.
-He also noticed no connection could be seen between the tail and the body.
-In July 1999, Currie and the Czerkases brought the fossil to the High-Resolution X-ray CT Facility of the University of Texas (Austin) founded and operated by Dr. Timothy Rowe to make CT scans.
-Rowe, having made the scans on July 29, determined that they indicated that the bottom fragments, showing the tail and the lower legs, were not part of the larger fossil.
-He informed the Czerkases on August 2 that there was a chance of the whole being a fraud.
-During a subsequent discussion, Rowe and Currie were pressured by the Czerkases to keep their reservations private.

-Currie in the first week of September sent his preparator, Kevin Aulenback, to the Dinosaur Museum in Blanding to prepare the fossil for better study.
-Aulenback concluded that the fossil was "a composite specimen of at least 3 specimens...with a maximum...of five...separate specimens", but the Czerkases angrily denied this and Aulenbeck only reported this to Currie.
-Currie did not inform National Geographic of these problems.
+Examining the fossil on March 6, 1999, Currie saw that the left and right feet mirrored each other perfectly; that the fossil had been completed by using both slab and counterslab; and that there was no connection between the tail and the body.
+On July 29, 1999, Timothy Rowe made CT scans of the fossil at the High-Resolution X-ray CT Facility of the University of Texas at Austin, determining that the tail and the lower legs were not part of the larger fossil.
+He informed the Czerkases on August 2 that the whole could be a fraud.
+In the first week of September, Currie's preparator, Kevin Aulenback, went to the museum to prepare the fossil for study.
+Aulenback concluded that the fossil was "a composite specimen of at least 3 specimens...with a maximum...of five...separate specimens", but the Czerkases angrily denied this.
+Currie did not inform National Geographic about the matter.